 - What are the limitations?

-The CorteXR clinical evidence page should therefore be read as part of the product’s governance story, not as a standalone sales claim.
+The CorteXR Stroke clinical evidence page should therefore be read as part of the product’s governance story, not as a standalone sales claim.

 Questions about digital and data governance